Bringing the Magic of Backyard Ponds to Life

 Laying the Liner: Making a Splash

 With your pond hole ready, it’s time to line it.
-Liners come in all shapes and sizes, from flexible options to pre-formed ponds or even repurposed tubs and barrels.
-In areas with a high water table, you can skip the liner altogether.
-If you’re going with a liner, make sure it’s large enough to extend a foot beyond the pond’s edges.
+Options include flexible liners, pre-formed shapes, or even repurposed tubs and barrels.
+In areas with high water tables, a liner might not even be necessary.
+If using a liner, be sure it extends at least a foot beyond the edges.

-For pre-formed ponds or tubs, add a layer of sand for a level surface.
-Fill the tub with water and let it stand for a week.
-If any settling occurs, fill in the gaps with soil.
+For pre-formed ponds or tubs, add a base layer of sand, fill with water, and allow it to rest for a week.
+Fill in any gaps that appear.

 To Pump or Not to Pump?